parrt/msds501/projects/images.md

 ### Adding files to git, pushing to github

-Your repository can only track files that live underneath the images-*yourid* directory.
+Your repository can only track files that live underneath the `images`-*yourgithubusername* directory.
 We have to tell git to track files of interest---git does not track any file you don't tell it to track, so let's add everything:

 ```bash
 $ git add images.ipynb